liamhays/sphero-ble/README.md

 probably incomplete.
 You should already have a basic understanding of BLE advertising, services, and characteristics.

-This repository includes some sample code for the ESP-IDF (for the ESP32) that lets the ESP32 control the Sphero.

 # References
 Thanks to `bbraun` on synack.net, whose blogs I stumbled across when I was trying to make a [Mac Plus keyboard